-Here are two content type icons which appear in new content Placeholders for inserting pictures.
-You can Insert Picture from File or Insert Clip Art.
-Alternatively, the Illustrations group of the Insert ribbon tab includes the same two tools.
-In addition, PowerPoint 2010 has a new 'Screenshot' option that allows you to capture an entire window or part of a window for inclusion on a slide.
+Here are two content type icons which appear in new content Placeholders for addition, PowerPoint 2010 has a new 'Screenshot' option that allows you to capture an entire window or part of a window for inclusion on a slide.
 You can also copy any image and just paste it directly to a slide.